algorithmiaio/dev-center/_pages/event-flows/amazon-sqs.md

 ## 3. Creating an Event Flow in Algorithmia

-**NOTE:** The steps in this section are to be completed within the Algorithmia browser UI.
+**NOTE:** The steps in this section are to be completed on Algorithmia, from within the browser user interface (UI) or through the API.
 {: .notice-info}

 Note that you can set up _any_ algorithm to subscribe to an SQS message broker so that the algorithm is executed when a message is published to that specific queue.
 On our platform we refer to this type of event-driven configuration as an Event Flow, and the following demonstrates one possible example of how to set one up.